equilibria-xyz/emptyset-mono/packages/dsu/README.md

-# Perennial Oracle
+# Emptyset DSU

-Oracle normalization contracts for the perennial protocol.
+DSU Token contracts for the Emptyset protocol.

 ## Usage